 Gazzew does it again.

-I got some of these in the mail recently and am enjoying them quite a bit so far - seems as good a time as any for a thread for discussing Gazzew’s silent linear.
+I got some of these in the mail recently and am enjoying them quite a bit so far - seems as good a time as any for a discussion thread about Gazzew’s silent linear.

 TL;DR: Soft.
 Fluffy.
 Bouncy.
 Pleasant to use and very quiet.
 Smooth out of the bag, only gets better from there.
 These are really nice.

 The pre-assembled ones are mostly dry, I think - but I did see some sheen on the center post of the stem in one I opened, so there’s something there.